y3nk0/Multi-label-with-Deep-Learning/README.md

 The `--user` flag (optional) will install the package for a given user only.

+This version shows an example of the Delicious dataset, following the MULAN format.
+You may also need to switch the scikit-multilearn arff reader to non-binary, so that you parse the datasets.

 ### Citation policy
 If you use this code (in full or in part) for academic purposes, please cite the original ADIOS paper.